 The participants will be people at high risk of lung and other cancers due to a significant smoking history.
 Participants will be followed annually for three years and then will be followed for five years through national health registries as well as their medical records.

 A low dose computed tomography (LDCT) scan is an imaging method that can be used to help detect lung cancer in people at high risk for the disease.
 Currently, LDCT is not widely available in the UK.
 In addition to evaluating the ability of a blood test to detect multiple cancer types, SUMMIT aims to assess the feasibility of implementing a lung cancer screening program in the United Kingdom.

 - University College London Hospitals National Health Service (NHS) Foundation Trust (UCLH)

 Eligible people will be invited to participate in the study from select locations in London in the United Kingdom.
-Participants will either currently smoke or have smoked regularly in the past and meet certain criteria or not have a significant smoking history.
+To be eligible, people must either currently smoke or have smoked regularly in the past and meet certain other criteria.